bigskysoftware/htmx/www/examples/animations.md

 ### <a name="view-transitions"></a>[Using the View Transition API](#view-transitions)

 htmx provides access to the new  [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) via the `transition` option of the [`hx-swap`](/attributes/hx-swap) attribute.

-Here is an example of a swap that will use the transition:
+Below is an example of a swap that uses a view transition.
+The transition is tied to the outer div via a `view-transition-name` property in CSS, and that transition is defined in terms of `::view-transition-old` and `::view-transition-new`, using `@keyframes` to define the animation.
+(Fuller details on the View Transition API can be found on the [Chrome Developer Page](https://developer.chrome.com/docs/web-platform/view-transitions/) on them.)

+The old content of this transition should slide out to the left and the new content should slide in from the right.

+Note that, as of this writing, the visual transition will only occur on Chrome 111+, but more browsers are expected to implement this feature in the near future.

 ```html
 <style>